Introduction to Vanguard Inspection Services

 - Meals: Housing inspectors will be compensated for meals and incidental expenses.
 The amount will be in accordance with the federal GSA rate schedule for the location of performance.

-For additional information on Reimbursable Travel Expenses view Vanguard IS’s Travel Policy.
+For additional information on Reimbursable Travel Expenses view VIS’s Travel Policy in the Resource Library on the VIS Time and Expense System.